777Denoiser/ScaleWeaver/README.md

-# ScaleWeaver: A high-fidelity artificial Network of Networks (NoN) generator
+# ScaleWeaver: A High-Fidelity Artificial Network of Networks (NoN) Generator

 ## Setup and Installation: